Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

     usage: procs [-h] [-V] [--always-ok] [--argument ARGUMENT] [--command COMMAND] [-c CRIT] [--critical-mem CRIT_MEM]
+                 [--critical-mem-percent CRIT_MEM_PERCENT]
+                 [--critical-age CRIT_AGE] [--no-kthreads]
+                 [--status {dead,disk-sleep,idle,locked,parked,running,sleeping,stopped,suspended,tracing-stop,waiting,wake-kill,waking,zombie}]
-                 [--no-kthreads] [--username USERNAME] [-w WARN]
+                 [--username USERNAME] [-w WARN] [--warning-mem WARN_MEM]
-                 [--warning-mem WARN_MEM]
+                 [--warning-mem-percent WARN_MEM_PERCENT]
+                 [--warning-age WARN_AGE]

-    Checks the number of currently running processes and warns on process counts or zombie process states.
+    Prints the number of currently running processes and warns on metrics like process counts or process memory usage.
+You may filter the process list by process name, arguments and/or user name.

     optional arguments:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-      --argument ARGUMENT   Only scan for processes containing ARGUMENT in the command, for example `-s` (case-insensitive).
+      --argument ARGUMENT   Filter: Search only for processes containing ARGUMENT in the command, for example `-s` (case-insensitive).
-      --command COMMAND     Only scan for processes starting with COMMAND, for example `bash` (without path, case-insensitive).
+      --command COMMAND     Filter: Search only for processes starting with COMMAND, for example `bash` (without path, case- insensitive).
       -c CRIT, --critical CRIT
-                            Set the critical threshold for the number of processes (none, range or int).
+                            Threshold for the number of processes.
+Type: None or Range.
 Default: None
       --critical-mem CRIT_MEM
-                            Set the critical threshold Memory Usage in bytes.
+                            Threshold for memory usage, in bytes.
+Type: None or Range.
 Default: None
+      --critical-mem-percent CRIT_MEM_PERCENT
+                            Threshold for memory usage, in percent.
+Type: None or Range.
+Default: None
+      --critical-age CRIT_AGE
+                            Threshold for age of the process, in seconds.
+Type:
+                            None or Range.
+Default: None
-      --no-kthreads         Only scan for non kernel threads (works on Linux only).
-Default: False.
+      --no-kthreads         Filter: Only scan for non kernel threads (works on Linux only).
+Default: False
+      --status {dead,disk-sleep,idle,locked,parked,running,sleeping,stopped,suspended,tracing-stop,waiting,wake-kill,waking,zombie}
+                            Filter: Search only for processes that have a specific status.
+Default: None,
-      --username USERNAME   Only scan for processes with user name, for example `apache` (case-insensitive).
+      --username USERNAME   Filter: Search only for processes with specific user name, e.g. `apache` (case-insensitive).
       -w WARN, --warning WARN
-                            Set the warning threshold for the number of processes (none, range or int).
+                            Threshold for the number of processes.
+Type: None or Range.
 Default: None
       --warning-mem WARN_MEM
-                            Set the warning threshold Memory Usage in bytes.
+                            Threshold for memory usage, in bytes.
+Type: None or Range.
+Default: None
+      --warning-mem-percent WARN_MEM_PERCENT
+                            Threshold for memory usage, in percent.
+Type: None or Range.
+Default: None
+      --warning-age WARN_AGE
+                            Threshold for age of the process, in seconds.
+Type:
+                            None or Range.
 Default: None

 Usage Examples